TrelisResearch/arc-agi-2025/o3-tools/README.md

 ## Scoring Metrics

-The tool provides three complementary scoring metrics to evaluate model performance:
+The tool provides two core scoring metrics to evaluate model performance:

 ### 1. **Binary Correctness**
 - **What it measures**: Whether the predicted output grid exactly matches the expected output